Cost of Living in Sweden

 Will I save money living in Sweden?

 "Living in Sweden may be more expensive than living in the United States in some areas, such as housing and transportation, but it can also be more affordable in other areas, such as food and healthcare.
-In general, the cost of living in Sweden is lower than in the United States, so it is possible to save money by living in Sweden," explained one expat living in Sweden.
+In general, the cost of living in Sweden is lower than in the United States, so it is possible to save money by living in Sweden," remarked one in Sweden.

 What is the average cost of housing in Sweden?